 All universities look to admit students into their Computer Science departments who are passionate about the field and its applications.
 Personal statements are highly valued by most universities, as they are a chance for students to express who they are, what got them interested in CS, and how they intend to use their degree to further their passions.
 Regardless of the application method, a strong interest in Computer Science and activities that support this shine through.
 Having experience building projects is a great way to show that you are passionate about the field, and have taken the initiative to start learning.

-At Juni, we offer online coding classes for kids, with one-on-one coaching for students to build projects in languages like Python and Java.
+At Juni, we offer online coding classes for kids, with group and one-on-one coaching for students to build projects in languages like Python and Java.
 Many of our older students go on to study Computer Science at the schools mentioned here.
-To have your student assessed for placement into one of our courses, request a trial class with us.
+Get started with our Admissions Team today to see what class is best for your child..